 iA Financial Group held a virtual Investor Event in March 2021, where management discussed the Company's strategy and outlook for the coming years.
 Remaining focused on the execution of this strategy and outlook, the Company recorded solid results in 2021, once again demonstrating the soundness and strength of its business model.
-The balance sheet remains robust and the Company has the protection and resources it needs to adjust to macroeconomic fluctuations. iA Financial Group is therefore well positioned to grow its earnings, maintain its financial strength and create value for its shareholders in 2022.
+The balance sheet remains robust and the Company has the protection and resources it needs to adjust to macroeconomic fluctuations.
+The Company is therefore well positioned to grow its earnings and maintain its financial strength.